FAIRFIELD WOMEN’S CLUB

 Article IX: Meetings

 9.1 Special meetings may be called by the President, and only such business for which the meeting was called shall be transacted at such meeting.
+The entire membership must be contacted prior to said meeting.

 9.2 Majority of the paid membership present shall constitute a quorum.
 If a member has moved from Fairfield after paying dues, she shall not be considered as a member in determining the quorum.